Are Wasabi Peas Healthy Snacks featured image

 Spice Factor: Health Benefits of Wasabi Peas

 The spice in wasabi peas, known as allyl isothiocyanate, offers various health benefits for those who consume them.
+This compound provides anti-inflammatory, antimicrobial, and cardiovascular benefits when consumed regularly.

 • Allyl isothiocyanate has anti-inflammatory properties that may help reduce inflammation in the body.